erikwendtmath/erikwendtmath.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: I am currently teaching Precalc.
+description: For the Spring 2023 semester I will be teaching MATH 1060Q.
 nav: true
 nav_order: 5
 ---

-Work in progress!
+This page is a work in progress.

 [//]:<For now, this page is assumed to be a static description of your courses.
 You can convert it to a collection similar to `_projects/` so that you can have a dedicated page for each course.>